JValtteri/seec-email/notes_on_security.md

 Since Python doesn't enforce private functions or variables, nothing prevents a piece of code probing in to those parts.

+### Attacks against program integrity

+If an attacker can modify files on the system, it is difficult to detect and warn if SEEC has been modified.
+Any automatic check can be nullified, by replacing the code doing the checking.
+Only by manually checking the files, their integrity can be confirmed.

+One way to do this would be to calculate a checksum for all the files, and digitally signing them.
+The key to read the signature would be posted publicly with the repository.
+It's however unnecessary.
+The integrity of the files is easily checked by running command `git fetch && git status`.
+This will check if the local files have diverged from the source repository.

 ### Why it doesn't matter

 1. If an attacker has full access to the system, there are more direct ways of attacking.
 An obvious and easy example would be a keylogger.
-There is no reasonable defence against a keyloggers, if the security of the system cannot be guaranteed.
+There is no reasonable defense against a keyloggers, if the security of the system cannot be guaranteed.

 2. The core part of the program is the PGP encryption and decryption.
 The cryptographically sensitive parts are handled by an OpenPGP compliant program, the GNU Privacy Guard.

+%%
 ### What security this program provides?

 This program gives an easy, integrated way of using PGP encryption and email.
 Nothing significantly sensitive is written to the disk.
 Mail is handled in memory.
+%%

+## Disk

+This program doesn't save any data to disk.
+All messages are handled in memory.
+Only sensitive data on disk is the email credentials and the private key.
+The credentials are encrypted with AES-128 on the first run of SEEC.
+The private key is encrypted according to OpenPGP standard, by GPG.